 Buyers should evaluate providers based on the estimated costs of the tax preparation software and services.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should provide the timeline of the RFP and project.

 Buyers must include the date of when proposals are due and when the award information will be available.

 Evaluate major factors to mitigate risk

-Buyers do not face significant risk from the supply chain for tax preparation software.
+Supply chain risk in the tax preparation services market is low.
 The inputs that vendors require include data processing and hosting services, intellectual property licensing, legal services, telecommunications equipment and other related IT goods used to create and maintain tax preparation software.
-The fast rate of change...
+The fast rate of change among servers and...
 Subscribe to learn more.